 The Bulgarian guide not only explained everything in great detail, but he also made the cave visit very entertaining.
 When we passed through the wide tunnel, he said that this is the cave’s Avenue des Champs-Élysées.
 He even had us join him on the chorus of the famous song while we passed through it.

-But my favorite part was when we went through narrow winding tunnels, and the guide played his harmonica for us to follow his song and not get lost.
+But my favorite part of our day trip from Bucharest was when we went through narrow winding tunnels, and the guide played his harmonica for us to follow his song and not get lost.

 Orlova Chuka Cave in the Ruse National Park